decent-bet/platform-frontend/docs/platform-architecture.md

 act as a cryptographically verifiable escrow between the house and player holding and distribute DBETs for both parties while they complete their game off-chain.

-At any time, if either party would like to close the channel, a signed message of a hash generated based on the data generated based on the last game moves of the opponent would be used to prove that the opponent did play until the last turn.
+At any time, if either party would like to close the channel, a hash generated based on the data from the last game moves of the opponent, signed by the opponent - would be used to prove that the opponent did play until the last reported turn.

 All RNG verification would happen off-chain by both parties as well to ensure the random numbers generated using a standardized and mutually agreed upon